stenslae/SecurityWriteups/Notes_And_Reports/ICS/iot_communication.md

 ### Fieldbuses

 Fieldbus is a standardized (IEC 61158) distributed communication network that is designed for real time systems, often utilizing ethernet.
 Fieldbus relies on connecting multiple devices in often a daisy-chain configuration which collates all devices on a primary bus to the master.
 IEC 61158 is the standardization of Fieldbus.
 It outlines required commands and reporting, along with the control scheme.
 This standardization accounts for a majority of modern Fieldbus protocols.
 Popular fieldbus protocols are used in Modbus, Profibus, CANbus, and BACnet.

+### Modbus RTU/TCP

+Modbus is a communication protocol developed by Schneider Electronic, with inputs and registers (16 bit) and coils (1 bit).
+Modbus RTU is a serial master/slave connection, and Modbus TCP is on port 502 as a client/server model.
+Modbus RTU uses typically RS-485 for the physical connection as a linear bus connection.
+In Modbus TCP, the server is a device and the client is a SCADA system/RTU.

+### Profinet

+Profinet uses physical connections, primairly as the IEC 61158-2 as a fieldbus.
+This configuration allows for the DP application layer protocol.

 ### CANBus